LambdaHack/LambdaHack/GameDefinition/PLAYING.md

     WHEEL-UP     swerve the aiming line
     WHEEL-DN     unswerve the aiming line

-Note that mouse is totally optional.
-Keyboard suffices, occasionally requiring a lookup for some obscure command key in the help screens.
+Note that mouse is optional.
+Keyboard suffices, occasionally requiring a lookup for an obscure command key in help screens.

 Battling monsters